shaheenp/mygreeneyed/families/cornaceae/cornus/cornus-nuttallii.md

 genus: Cornus
 ---

-*cornu* -- horn (Latin) perhaps referring to the strength and density of the wood

 *nuttallii* -- refers to Thomas Nuttall (1786-1859), American ornithologist and artist

 Native range: US West cost & Idaho